Tapering Guide

 Week 2: Finding Your Rhythm

 The new pouch count starts to feel normal.
-Cravings between pouches become less intense.
-Many users report improved focus.
+Cravings between pouches may still show up, but they become easier to label as cravings instead of instructions.

 Week 3-4: The Home Stretch